Filing Annual Returns for Companies

 Companies including Private limited company, Limited Liability Company, One Person Company, and Section 8 companies registered in India are required to file an annual return every year with MCA.
 The main aim of filing annual returns for company is to confirm that the company is still active in the market or in business/trading or the business will commence in the near future.
 If a company has not been filed its Annual Return with MCA for three consecutive fiscal years, then the director of that company can be disqualified under the Companies Act, 2013 and also leads to various penalties and punishments.

 It is a must that company should acquit an Annual General Meeting at the end of every fiscal year, before filing the annual return.
 The Annual General Meeting of the newly integrated Companies should be held within 18 months from the date of incorporation.
 The financial year starts on April 1st and it ends on 31st March.
 Subsequent AGM shall be held at the earliest of following dates:

 - 15 months from the date of previous AGM

 - Last day of the calendar year i.e December 31st

 - 6 months from the end of Financial Year

-Furthermore, with MCA annual return, companies are required to File income tax return regardless of income, loss or profit.
+Furthermore, with MCA annual return, the companies are required to File income tax return regardless of income, loss or profit.
 Therefore, even abeyant companies with no business deals or trades are required to file income tax return every year.

 The annual return is the yearly statement containing essential information about an entity’s composition, activities and financial position.
 Not to mention, every active company registered with an appropriate authority need to file Annual Return at the end of every fiscal year.